J-1 Visa Nursing Jobs

 Align your credentials with U.S. nursing standards

 Before applying, verify your foreign nursing credentials through CGFNS International, which evaluates equivalency for international nurses.
-Many host employers require NCLEX-RN eligibility or licensure before extending an offer, even for J-1 Trainee positions.
+Many host employers require NCLEX-RN eligibility or licensure before extending an offer, even for J-1 visa Trainee positions.

 Distinguish Trainee from Research Scholar categories